justinjiajia/personalwiki/Anatomy_MR.md

   }
 ```

-The **Mapper class** is a generic type defined by **org.apache.hadoop.mapreduce.Mapper**.
+The **Mapper class** ([Java source code](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapreduce/Mapper.html) is a generic type defined by **org.apache.hadoop.mapreduce.Mapper**.
 In the Java language, classes can be derived from other classes, thereby inheriting fields and methods from those classes.
 For more information, see [inheritance](https://docs.oracle.com/javase/tutorial/java/IandI/subclasses.html).
 For this word-count job, we define a subclass of the Mapper class with four formal type parameters that specify the types of the input key, input value, output key, and output value of a map task.
 The `extends` keyword declares that the **TokenizerMapper** class is the subclass of the **Mapper** class.

 Because keys and values used in MapReduce need to be transmitted over the network and written to disks, the key and value objects have to be serializable.
 However, the standard Java method of serializing a Java object does not meet the requirements of Hadoop, asking Hadoop for its own set of basic types optimized for serialization<sup><a href="#footnote1">1</a></sup>.
 Specifically, objects marshaled to or from files and across the network in Hadoop must obey a particular [interface](https://docs.oracle.com/javase/tutorial/java/concepts/interface.html), called [**Writable**](https://hadoop.apache.org/docs/current/api/index.html).
 Hadoop provides several stock classes which implement Writable: Text (which stores String data), IntWritable, LongWritable, FloatWritable, BooleanWritable, and several others.
 The entire list is in the **org.apache.hadoop.io** package of the Hadoop source (see the [API reference](https://hadoop.apache.org/docs/current/api/index.html)).